 - Due Date.
 The day the invoice should be paid.
-Please give us at least two weeks.
+Please allow at least two weeks.

 - How to pay.
 Bank information, like account numbers, IBAN/Swift info for international payments.
 Or correct email address to use with for example PayPal or Transferwise (good for inexpensive, fast international payments), etc. Some of the invoicing options below also have integration with Stripe, for easy, inexpensive credit card payments.